blackboxnlp/2020/program.md

 - 21:30 - 21:42 _Evaluating Attribution Methods using White-Box LSTMs_.
 Yiding Hao (repetition).
 - 21:42 - 21:54 _The EOS Decision and Length Extrapolation_.
 Benjamin Newman, John Hewitt, Percy Liang and Christopher D. Manning (repetition).
 - 21:54 - 22:06 _BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance_.
 R. Thomas Mccoy, Junghyun Min and Tal Linzen (repetition).
 - 22:06 - 22:18 _Dissecting Lottery Ticket Transformers: Structural and Behavioral Study of Sparse Neural Machine Translation_.
-Dissecting Lottery Ticket Transformers: Structural and Behavioral Study of Sparse Neural Machine Translation (repetition).
+Rajiv Movva and Jason Zhao (repetition).
 - 22:18 - 22:30  _What Happens To BERT Embeddings During Fine-tuning?_.
 Amil Merchant, Elahe Rahimtoroghi, Ellie Pavlick and Ian Tenney (repetition).
 - 22:30 - 22:45 _Live Q&A_ With all paper authors.